Venture Capital as a Service: A New State of Play

 Written by Minh Q Tran

-It’s an exciting time to be a gamer, game developer, entrepreneurial gaming leader, and an investor.
-Over the last few years, gaming has exploded to a $152bn+ industry and is forecast to double to $300bn by 2025, growing larger than the NFL, NBA, music streaming, and worldwide box office combined.
+It's an exciting time to be a gamer, game developer, entrepreneurial gaming leader, and investor.
+Over the last few years, gaming has grown to a $152 billion+ industry and is forecast to double to $300 billion by 2025, surpassing the NFL, NBA, music streaming, and worldwide box office combined.
 Investors have poured over $60 billion of VC funding into gaming ventures.
 Recent ventures that joined the unicorn club include Game 24×7, Immutable, and Tripedot.

 Venture dollars have followed, especially in Europe.
-In the past five years, venture capital investment within the gaming sector in Europe has risen from $636m in 2014 to $1.3 billion in 2021.
+Over the past five years, venture capital investment in the gaming sector in Europe has increased from $636 million in 2014 to $1.3 billion in 2021.
 25% to 30% of all VC investments in gaming were made in Europe.

-With so many new tech sectors emerging, there have never been more sources of funding for startups than there are today.
-The very best early-stage companies have many options when it comes to financing their business — whether it’s angel funding, crowdsourced funding, accelerator funding, or venture funding provided.
+With the emergence of numerous new tech sectors, there have never been more sources of funding for startups than there are today.
+The very best early-stage companies have multiple options for financing their business, including angel funding, crowdsourced funding, accelerator funding, and venture funding.

 Within the venture capital industry, traditional venture capital firms typically write the biggest cheques as they hold significant resources to support start-ups within their networks.
-Still, traditional venture capital firms may or may not have the knowledge and expertise to bring their portfolio companies more than financing, meaning negotiating also strategic corporate partnerships to support sustainable sources of growth.
+Still, traditional venture capital firms may or may not possess the knowledge and expertise to provide their portfolio companies with more than just financing, such as negotiating strategic corporate partnerships to support sustainable sources of growth.

-If start-ups are mainly focused on how they can scale their business, then they can look to local and multinational corporations for funding and partnership opportunities.
-Some of these corporations such as Intel or Google have their own corporate venture capital funds for this purpose.
+If start-ups are primarily focused on scaling their business, they can look to local and multinational corporations for funding and partnership opportunities.
+Some of these corporations, such as Intel or Google, have their own corporate venture capital funds for this purpose.
 The benefit of this option is that startup businesses can usually secure both strategic partnerships and the capital they seek.

 However, there may be a downside if this relationship limits your flexibility to partner with other companies.
-Some young businesses look at these partnerships as a potential future exit strategy, while corporations may look at minority equity ownership as a test for future majority ownership stakes.
+Some young businesses view these partnerships as a potential future exit strategy, while corporations may consider minority equity ownership as a test for future majority ownership stakes.

 What is Venture Capital as a Service?